-The proposal must conform to the requirements of the Proposal Procedures and the Required Information Sections of the RFP.
+The proposal must conform to the requirements as stated in this RFP.
 The State specifically reserves the right to waive any informalities or irregularities in the proposal format.

 XI.
 RESERVED RIGHTS OF THE DEPARTMENT OF SERVICES FOR CHILDREN, YOUTH AND THEIR FAMILIES